Door Bench

 As an Amazon Associate, I earn from qualifying purchases.

 I have always wanted to make a door bench.
 I’ve done a lot with door projects, including this small doll bench made from a door.
-I saw some doors at Vendors’ Village and passed them by.
-I couldn’t stop thinking about them so I went back within a couple of days and luckily they were still there.
+I saw some doors at the Vendors’ Village and passed them by.
+I couldn’t stop thinking about them, so I went back within a couple of days, and luckily, they were still there.

-Not shown, I sanded the half of the door parts that were brown.
+Not shown: I sanded half of the brown door parts.
 During the design stage, I placed all of the brownish parts toward the center and the bare wood parts toward the outside.

-kreg jigIn this image you can see the existing pocket holes—the bandaid for the oops cut.
+‘In this image, you can see the existing pocket holes—the bandaid for the oops cut.

 The Kreg Jig is in place to drill the pocket holes to secure the back of the bench to the sides.

 If you don’t have a pocket hole jig, you can use “L” brackets or mending plates.
-However, if you do a lot of projects, I highly recommend you investing in one of these jigs.
-For more details see my post How To Use A Kreg Jig
+However, if you do many projects, I highly recommend investing in one of these jigs.
+For more details, see my post How To Use A Kreg Jig.

 Time to paint

-Although I really wanted to keep the original finish of the doors, but it just wasn’t working.
+Although I really wanted to keep the original finish of the doors, it just wasn’t working.

 My neighbor Rodney (DIY picket fence) gave me a brand new gallon of Behr Marquee brown paint.
 I used it to mix up some diy chalky paint primer using plaster of paris for my Homeright Finish Max.